TomTomDam/keyboard-corner/README.md

 ## How to use
 Visual Studio Code:
-1. Run the command: npm start
+1. To run the project, run the command: npm run start
+2. To run the API, open a separate CLI instance and run the command: npm run server

 ## Features